phillycommunitywireless/phillycommunitywireless/content/en/about/location.md

 ## Cycling

 There is an Indego stop a ~5 minute walk away at 2nd and Norris next to The Ground Coffee. "
-    photo: /images/nsnp.png
+    photo: /images/location-map.jpg
-    photo_alt_text: "Map of Norris Square Park and the surrounding streets with marker for 2141 Howard Street, the Norris Square Neighborhood Project."
+    photo_alt_text: "Map of Norris Square Park and the surrounding streets with marker for 2141 Howard Street, the Norris Square Neighborhood Project, SEPTA MFL stops York-Dauphin and Berks, and Indego Bike station at 2nd and Norris."
     reverse: true

 ---